PierrePicard20/NanoLexer/README.md

 ```

 # Contexts
 NanoLexer supports contexts of analysis that can be pushed and poped.
-This allows to extend the pattern's power of expression and is required to match symetric patterns that are common in programming languages, like strings and comments.
+This allows to extend the pattern's power of expression which is required to match symetric patterns that are common in programming languages, like strings and comments.

 Here is another example that illustrate the use of a context to match C multiline comments:
 ```C++